MooersLab/count-lines-of-code/README.md

 ```
 [Source](https://stackoverflow.com/questions/10673560/count-number-of-lines-in-a-txt-file-with-python-excluding-blank-lines)

-## Count number of commented lines
+## Count the number of commented lines

-Python3 one-liner to count number of lines that are commented out follows.
+Python3 one-liner to count the number of lines that are commented out follows.
 The semicolon is used to comment out lines in Emacs Lisp.
-This function will mess those commented lines where the comment has been indented, so this function could be improved.
+This function will miss commented lines that are indented, so this function could be improved.

 ```python
 print(sum(1 for line in open('init.el','r') if (line[0] ==  ';') ) )
 ```

-## Count number of lines with uncommented code
+## Count the number of lines with uncommented code

-Python3 one-liner to count number of non-blank lines that are not commented out.
+Python3 one-liner to count the number of non-blank lines that are not commented out.
 This code overlooks block comments and indented  comment lines.
 There is room for improvement.